GariZabaleta/jpx-tokyo-stock-exchange-prediction/index.md

 ![image info](./jpx-prediction_files/Competition_Sharpe.PNG)

 The Sharpe ratio was developed by Nobel laureate William F. Sharpe and is used to help investors understand the return of an investment compared to its risk.
-More info about this value [Sharp ratio](https://www.investopedia.com/terms/s/sharperatio.asp).
+More info about this value [Sharpe ratio](https://www.investopedia.com/terms/s/sharperatio.asp).

 ## Libraries